-The test access password allows the user to protect access to the RUSKA 7250's configuration and programs.
+The test access password allows the user to protect access to Product configuration and programs.
 If the test access password is set to any number other than zero (factory default), it is required before the user is allowed to change the limits, control parameters or programs.